 Erin Harmon was raised in the suburbs of southern California where the natural desert is sated by hundreds of miles of aqueducts to produce obsessively groomed lawns.
 After graduating from San Diego State University with a BA in studio art, she earned her MFA in painting from Rhode Island School of Design.
-She has been featured in numerous group and solo exhibitions around the country including at Lawrence Asher Gallery, Los Angeles; the Parthenon Museum, Nashville; the Target Gallery at the Torpedo Art Center, Alexandria; the Atlanta Artists Center & Gallery; and the Memphis Brooks Museum of Art.
+She has been featured in numerous group and solo exhibitions around the country including at Tiger Strikes Asteroid, Los Angeles; Field Projects, New York; the Target Gallery at the Torpedo Art Center, Alexandria, VA; the Atlanta Artists Center & Gallery, GA; and the Memphis Brooks Museum of Art, TN.

 Erin currently lives in the verdant and fecund Tennessee delta where kudzu and coal sludge can swallow everything in their path.
-She is an Associate Professor of Art & the Chair of the Department of Art & Art History at Rhodes College.
+She holds the James F. Ruffin Chair of Art at Rhodes College.